drabbit17/NYC-Subway-analysis/README.md

 ![residual]
 (https://github.com/drabbit17/NYC-Subway-analysis/blob/master/residual.png)

-## Distribution of Hourly Entries
+## Sect.3 Distribution of Hourly Entries

-I decided to investigate the change of average change in hourly entries under two main dimensions, the time and the geographic ones.
+The first required visualization is included in Sect.1 in order to show how the rainy and non rainy values are distributed in a non-linear way.
+Regarding the second visualization I decided to investigate the change of average change in hourly entries under two main dimensions, the time and the geographic ones.

 Below it is possible to see how the average number of hourly entrances changes according to different hours of the day and different weekdays.
 As it is possible to see there are four main peaks and there is not a consistent difference between raining days (red line) and non raining ones (blue line).